ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 <img src="/images/blog/large_scale_ep/overall-arch.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 90%; image-orientation: none;"></img>

 Our implementation, shown in the figure above, runs on 12 nodes, each with 8 H100 GPUs.
-It uses prefill-decode disaggreegation and large-scale expert parallelism, achieving a speed of **52.3k input tokens per second and 22.3k output tokens per second per node** for 2000-token input sequences.
+It uses prefill-decode disaggreegation and large-scale expert parallelism (EP), achieving a speed of **52.3k input tokens per second and 22.3k output tokens per second per node** for 2000-token input sequences.
 To the best of our knowledge, this represents **the first open-source implementation to nearly match the throughput reported in the official DeepSeek blog** at large scale.
 By deploying this implementation locally, it translates to a cost of $0.20/1M output tokens, which is about one-fifth the cost of the official DeepSeek Chat API.
 Compared to standard tensor parallelism using the same resources, our optimized strategy improves the output throuhgput by up to 5x.